-When you delete a post, page, comment, or media file from your blog, it will be moved to the Trash folder.
-You have separate trash folders for posts, pages, comments, and uploads.
-This feature makes it extremely difficult to accidentally delete a post, page, or upload from your WordPress.com blog.
-Items within your trash folders […]
+When you delete a post, page, or comment from your blog, it will be moved to the Trash folder.
+You have separate trash folders for posts, pages and comments.
+This feature makes it extremely difficult to accidentally delete a post or page from your WordPress.com blog.
+Items within your trash folders can be restored or […]

 - Edit Pages Screen

 To edit your blog’s pages, click the Pages menu in your dashboard.
 It will look something like this: To edit a page, simply click its title.
 You can also hover over the title and then click Edit.
 Filtering Pages You can filter the pages displayed using a couple of methods.
 The first method is using […]

 - Edit Posts Screen

 To edit your blog’s posts, click the Posts menu in your dashboard.
 You’ll see something like this: Filtering Posts You can filter the posts displayed using several methods.
 The first method is using the links at the top of the screen.
 You may also see Private and Pending Review links.
 The next method is using […]

 WordPress.com blog owners have full control to approve, delete, or edit the comments left on their blog.
 There are separate help pages showing how to enable and disable comments and how to control who can comment.
 To manage comments, go to the Comments link in the left menu of your blog dashboard.
 Viewing Your Comments […]

 The Trash feature allows you to remove items without permanently deleting them.
 If you have previously moved an item to your trash folder, you can restore it within 30 days from the time the item was trashed.
 After 30 days the posts in trash will be automatically permanently deleted.
 Another user deleted the post or page […]